paolocaminiti/dom2idom/README.md

 ##### DISCLAIMER
 This came out of curiosity, it's a very inefficient way to use IncrementalDOM, and should absolutely not be your pick for new projects.

-In old existing codebases that you need to put your hands on, it may help you take advantage of in place mutations and refactor stuff a bit with a more declarative style without modifing your UI DOM generation.
+In old existing codebases that you need to put your hands on, it may help you take advantage of in place mutations and refactor things in a bit more declarative style without modifing your UI DOM generation.
 For such codebases it comes as a relatively lightweight dependecy (IncrementalDOM is < 10Kb).

 ##### live demos
 [circles](http://paolocaminiti.github.io/dom2idom/demo/circles/), benchmark to get a measure of inefficiency